logprime/T1-P2-Traffic-Sign-Classifier/DJ-T1-P2-Traffic Signs.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-- My first architecture tried was standard LeNet to make the model work.
+- The first architecture I implemented was the standard LeNet to make the model work.
 The reason was to ensure that entire python notebook compiled properly.
 I discovered some nuances on making the training sequence work which was helpful for subsequent model planning.
-Specifically the point of shuffling at the beginning of the training start was where I was making an error initially.
+Specifically the point of shuffling at the beginning of the training start was where I was making an error initially allocating X_train variable incorrectly to the original image set instead of the normalized image set.

 * What were some problems with the initial architecture?
    - My validation accuracy needed was stuck at 91%.